fengalin/raspdac-on-osmc/README.md

 $ sudo dd bs=4M if=OSMC_TGT_rbp2_20170615.img of=/dev/sdb
 ```

-4. Finalize the installation: eject the SDCard for the installation host and
+4. Finalize the installation: eject the SDCard from the installation host and
 insert it into the Rapsberry Pi.
 Connect an ethernet link and a keyboard and
 start the Pi.